Do you want to change the look of your living room? A rug can be one of the most impactful parts of how a room looks.

 When we moved into our new house I decided I wanted to get a rug of my own, at almost 50 it was time.
 I learned a lot about rugs while doing my research and I thought some of these things might help you in your rug buying decisions.

 Research is always my first step in any purchasing decision.
 My downfall is often that I get stuck in a research loop.
 I want to find the one perfect thing that checks all the boxes.
 I think it’s important to set a deadline for yourself when you should stop researching and make a decision.
 I had a time deadline.
-We invited people over to go trick or treating on Halloween and I didn’t want to have a bare floor.
-I had already given the other rug back to my mom.
-My research involved looking at rugs in rooms that I like online and in magazines.
+We invited people over and I didn’t want to have a bare floor.

 - Material – Synthetic or Natural